jotyGill/privacy-fighter/README.md

 1. If you don't have Firefox installed, First download and install [Firefox](https://www.mozilla.org/en-US/firefox/new/).

-**Advance Options** (For advance users only)
-If you have Firefox installed and wish to setup PF in another profile.
-You can create a new profile.
-Provide this name during the installation process.

-2. Open Firefox, visit link [`about:profiles`](about:profiles).
-Click `Create New Profile`, name it `alternative`.
-This profile will be used as an alternative to the main (much more secure and private) profile.
+If you are an advance user see [Advance Options](#advance), otherwise continue.

-### 6.1 Further Installation Steps for Windows OS<a name="windows"></a>
+### 6.1 Installation Steps for Windows OS<a name="windows"></a>

-3. Close Firefox then download and run [Privacy Fighter.exe](https://github.com/jotyGill/privacy-fighter/releases/latest/download/Privacy-Fighter.exe).
+2. Close Firefox then download and run [Privacy Fighter.exe](https://github.com/jotyGill/privacy-fighter/releases/latest/download/Privacy-Fighter.exe).
-4. Now follow the ["Post Installation"](#post-installation) section.
+3. Now follow the ["Post Installation"](#post-installation) section.

-### 6.2 Further Installation Steps for GNU/Linux or MacOS<a name="linux"></a>
+### 6.2 Installation Steps for GNU/Linux or MacOS<a name="linux"></a>

-3. If you have python3 with pip, The best option is to install it using pip.
+2. If you have python3 with pip, The best option is to install it using pip.
 ``` bash
 python3 -m pip install --user -U privacyfighter
 ```
 **Alternatively**

-3. You can download and run the [privacyfighter-linux-amd64](https://github.com/jotyGill/privacy-fighter/releases/latest/download/privacyfighter-linux-amd64) executable for GNU/Linux systems.
+2. You can download and run the [privacyfighter-linux-amd64](https://github.com/jotyGill/privacy-fighter/releases/latest/download/privacyfighter-linux-amd64) executable for GNU/Linux systems.
 ``` bash
 wget https://github.com/jotyGill/privacy-fighter/releases/latest/download/privacyfighter-linux-amd64
 chmod +x ./privacyfighter-linux-amd64
 ```

-4. Close Firefox then run `privacyfighter -m -a` or `~/.local/bin/privacyfighter -m -a` .
+3. Close Firefox then run `privacyfighter -m -a` or `~/.local/bin/privacyfighter -m -a` .
 (Note: shortcut `pf` instead of `privacyfighter` also works. eg. `pf -m -a`)

-**Alternatively**

-4. Run while providing a specific profile name (by default the `default` firefox profile will be modified)`~/.local/bin/privacyfighter -m -a -p your-new-profile-name`

 ### 7.0 Post Installation<a name="post-installation"></a>
-1. After installation is done, open Firefox then "addons" (Ctr+Shift+A) and enable all of them and allow them in private windows.
+1. After installation is done, open Firefox then "addons" (press Ctr+Shift+A) and enable all of them and allow them in private windows.
-2. Open a new tab > Clink on **Import Now** to import your bookmarks and history from your existing browser (Chrome/Edge).
+2. Open **Bookmarks Manager (press Ctr+Shift+O)** > **"Import and Backup"** > **Import Data from Another Browser**, follow wizard to import your bookmarks and history from your existing browser (Chrome/Edge/Safari).
 3. I recommend changing the default search engine from Google to DuckDuckGo or Startpage.
  (Menu > Preferences > Search > Default Search Engine > DuckDuckGo)